astro313/RXJ1131/WRITEUP/response.md

 the lens model points in Fig.9 (left)?

 # RESPONSE:
-Indeed, the plot on the left is to demonstrate that while the observed 1st moment map is distorted due to a combination of differential lensing and beam smearing effect, our dynamical lens modeling approach, which finds the best-fit models by taking into account the beam convolution indirectly, has enabled us to reconstruct the source-plane kinematic components.
+Indeed, the plot on the left is to demonstrate that while the observed 1st moment map is distorted due to a combination of differential lensing and beam smearing effects, our dynamical lens modeling approach, which finds the best-fit models by taking into account the beam convolution indirectly, has enabled us to reconstruct the source-plane positions for different kinematic components.
 Therefore, we show the source-plane positions atop of the observed 1st moment map.
-To address the referee's concern, we have added some additional description in the caption to clarify what is being shown in the left panel.
+To address the referee's concern, we have added some additional description to the caption to clarify what is being shown in the left panel.

-The reconstructed source-plane positions display a clear velocity gradient.
-Taken together with previous results from literature (C06) and the intrinsically symmetric line profile (Fig. 5), we carried out dynamical modeling in Sec 4.3 assuming RXJ1131 is a disk galaxy.
+The reconstructed source-plane positions display a clear velocity gradient that is reminiscent of a rotating disk-like object.
+Taken together with previous results from literature (C06) and the intrinsically symmetric line profile (Fig. 5), we carried out dynamical modeling in Section 4.3 assuming RXJ1131 is a disk galaxy.

 PV:
-We have detailed the reasons for why we interpret RXJ1131 as a disk galaxy in Sec 4.1.1.
-Under this assumption, the markers on the right plot are based on extracting along a fitted major axis of a disk (see first paragraph of Sec 4.3).
+We have detailed the reasons for why we interpret RXJ1131 as a disk galaxy in Section 4.1.1.
+Under this assumption, the markers on the right plot are based on extracting along a fitted major axis of a disk (see first paragraph of Section 4.3).

-To address the referee's concern and to improve the clarity of this section, we have re-iterate in the beginning of Sec 4.3 that we assume RXJ1131 to be a disk galaxy for dynamical modeling.
+To address the referee's concern and to improve the clarity of this section, we have added the following at the beginning of Section 4.3 to remind the reader that we are assuming RXJ1131 to be a disk galaxy for dynamical modeling.

+"As discussed in §4.1.1, we interpret RXJ1131 as a disk galaxy as it displays evidence of a source-plane velocity gradient in the CO emission, a symmetric double-horned line profile (Figure 5, Figure 6 and, left panel of Figure 9), and a disk-like morphology in the source-plane reconstruction of optical-NIR emission (C06)"

 Size:
-As explained in para.
-3 of Sec 4.3, we use the maximum observed velocity (i.e.  corresponding to the redmost channel along the disk major axis) at 6+/-3kpc as a proxy for the rotation velocity.
+As explained in paragraph 3 of Section 4.3, we use the maximum observed velocity (i.e.  corresponding to the red-most channel along the disk major axis) at 6+/-3 kpc as a proxy for the rotation velocity.
 Thus the quoted CO disk radius corresponds to the extent of this velocity component, as measured from the centroid position at zero velocity.

 Clumps: